depuits/FS22_ShelterMatters/README.md

 ### Weather Impact:

 Weather conditions have a direct impact on vehicle damage rates.

-Rain: Vehicles left outdoors in rain will accumulate damage more quickly.
+**Rain**: Vehicles left outdoors in rain will accumulate damage more quickly.
-Snow: Snow also increases wear, especially due to moisture and freezing cycles.
+**Snow**: Snow also increases wear, especially due to moisture and freezing cycles.
-Fog: Slightly increases wear due to moisture in the air.
+**Fog**: Slightly increases wear due to moisture in the air.
-Sunny & Cloudy: These conditions cause minimal or no additional wear.
+**Sunny & Cloudy**: These conditions cause minimal or no additional wear.

 ## Multiplayer Support